marko-knoebl/slides/sections/python-data-science-3-pandas/65-basic-plots-in-pandas-and-pyplot-en.md

-# Grundlegende Plots in Pandas und Pyplot
+# Basic plots in pandas and pyplot

 ## Graph